 Electronic recordkeeping systems must meet the following criteria:

-Since computer systems are used to create and store records, agencies should write procedures to control the use, access, and productivity on the personal computer.
+Since computer systems are used to create and store records, agencies should write policies and procedures to control the use, access, and productivity on the personal computer.
 Personal computers require a great deal of financial resources for up-front costs, maintenance, and training time and expenses.
 If the “automated” information on the personal computer cannot be located or costs more, but offers little improvement in access, accuracy, quality, or productivity, the consequence is a wasted investment of time and money.

 Directories allow you to specify the content and location of information on your computer.
 Within each directory you can create one or more other directories called subdirectories.
 The structure created by placing directories within directories is usually called the directory tree or nesting.
 Subdirectories help users organize electronic documents by subject, document type, originator, or some other grouping.
 Although subdirectories are an excellent control method, creating more than three or four directory levels is not recommended.
 The deeper you place a file in a series of subdirectories, the more difficult it becomes to remember all the subdirectory names.